sechava4/monitoreogrid/README.md

 # monitoreogrid
+ManagEV app for monitoring electric vehicles operation.

-ManagEV monitoring application, devices and research
+This repository contains the source code for the app, IoT monitoring devices, and research